Darius Lakdawalla: Biography

 In 1995, Lakdawalla graduated with a bachelor's degree in philosophy and mathematics, summa cum laude, by Amherst College.

 In 2000, Lakdawalla earned a Ph.D. in Economics from the University of Chicago.

 Lakdawalla's work has been published in journals of economics, medicine, and health policy, and funded by the National Institute on Aging, the Eunice Kennedy Shriver National Institute of Child Health and Human Development, and the National Bureau of Economic Research.
 He is a past winner of the annual Milken Institute Distinguished Economic Research Award for best research in the field of economics and winner of the Garfield Award for best research on the economics of medical innovation.

 Lakdawalla sits on the editorial boards of several academic journals including the Journal of Health Economics, the American Journal of Health Economics, and the Review of Economics and Statistics and is a member of the American Economic Association, the American Society of Health Economists, and the International Health Economics Association.
 He is a research associate at the National Bureau of Economic Research and has received press mentions in The New York Times, The Wall Street Journal, and The Economist.

-Personal life

-Lakdawalla, who is of Indian Parsi descent, is married to planetary geologist and science journalist Emily Lakdawalla.
-The couple originally met when attending Amherst together as undergraduates in the early 1990s.
-They have two daughters.